The 2nd Law: Unsustainable: Live performances

 The song was first played live on October 16, 2012.
 These live performances usually contain the band grouped around the drummer (Dominic Howard) and play the speaking part in the background electronically.
 During The 2nd Law World Tour, the song was typically played as an opener before "Supremacy", or as the first song during the encore.

 Usage in media

 On June 6, 2012, Muse released a trailer for The 2nd Law containing a sample of the song, which received mixed reactions regarding the change in style for the band.
 This release of the trailer led many fans to assume that the song would be the first single from the album; however, this assumption was later proved to be incorrect.

 In 2013, the song was used by the Nine Network to promote the National Rugby League match between the Sydney Roosters and Canterbury-Bankstown Bulldogs, in which Sonny Bill Williams came up against his old club for the first time since walking out on them halfway through the 2008 NRL season.

-In 2014, Ukrainian rhythmic gymnast Viktoria Mazur used the tune for her clubs routine at the 2014 Izmir World Rhythmic Gymnastics Championships.
+In 2014, Ukrainian rhythmic gymnast Viktoria Mazur used the tune for her club’s routine at the 2014 Izmir World Rhythmic Gymnastics Championships.